 continued from previous

 “Unbelievable.
 It happened again!” – Jason yelled as he stared into the Excel chart on his screen.
-He brought his face closer to the monitor, so close that he could almost see the individual pixels.
+He brought his face closer to the monitor so that he can almost see the individual pixels.
 For a few seconds he became absorbed into the screen, as he tried to predict where the trendline may go next.

-“Happened what?” – Ben started walking over from the other side of the room, his eyes already fixed on Jason’s screen.
+“Happened what?” – Ben started walking over from the other side of the room, his eyes already zoning into Jason’s screen.

-“Another one of those dips, like the one we saw two days ago.
+“Another one of those dips, like the one from two days ago.
 It’s almost half a ppm.”

 “Now, before we jump into any conclusions, I want you to run an AI analysis against any temperature, weather, GIS and emissions data you can get your hands on, spanning the past 5 months.
 And get the Marine Institute on the line.
 I want to know what Olivia has to say about all this.
 Hopefully Julia didn’t shut them down”